Understanding private mortgage insurance

 Automatic cancellation at 22% equity

-Your lender is legally required to cancel PMI once you reach 22% in home equity, or one month after your loan’s midpoint (say 15 years into a 30-year loan) and you are current on your payments.
+Your lender is legally required to cancel PMI once you reach 22% in home equity, or one month after your loan’s midpoint (15 years into a 30-year loan, for example) as long as you are current on your payments.
 This doesn’t require action on your part, but there are more proactive ways to save.
-Note that this doesn’t apply to the mortgage insurance premium on FHA loans.

 Requesting cancellation at 20% equity